quietui/quiet/docs/docs/components/slider.md

 ### Formatting the value

-To format the value for tooltips and screen readers, set the `valueFormatter` property to a function that accepts a numeric value and returns a string.
+You can format the value that gets shown in tooltips and/or announced by screen readers with the `valueFormatter` property.
+Using JavaScript, set the property to a function that accepts a numeric value and returns a string.
 The [`Intl.FormatNumber API`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) can be really useful here.

 ```html {.example}
 <!-- Percent -->